Anjali17aj/Software_License_Plans/README.md

-# Software_License_Plans
+# Software_License_Plans :
-Pricing table for Software License.
+ It contails a single page layout - Pricing table for Software License.
+Useful for clients.